Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 This guide attempts to provide that independence.
 The honest answer to 'bespoke or off-the-shelf?' is 'it depends' - but it depends on specific, identifiable factors, and working through those factors systematically leads to a defensible, well-reasoned conclusion rather than a gut feeling or a biased recommendation.

-A note before we begin: this guide is written from the perspective of an engineering consultancy that builds bespoke software.
+A note on bias: this guide is written from the perspective of an engineering consultancy that builds bespoke software.
 We have an obvious financial interest in recommending bespoke.
 We have tried to write honestly about when it is not the right answer, and we trust you to factor in that context.

 Understanding the Options